Buying

 1. Cost Reduction

-Cost reduction remains a core pillar of procurement strategy.
-It’s about lowering the total cost of ownership across goods and services while maintaining quality and reliability.
-Procurement teams achieve this through smarter sourcing, better negotiations, category management, and ongoing supplier performance evaluation.
+Cost reduction remains a core pillar of procurement strategy - lowering the total cost of ownership across goods and services.
+The best procurement cost reduction strategies combine smarter sourcing, better negotiations, category management, and ongoing supplier performance evaluation.

 Why it matters: